-A few of the major differences with Polar and Garmin:
+A few of the major differences with Polar vs Garmin:

 - Garmin wants to be part of your ENTIRE life, with cycle tracking, daily events, etc